godotengine/godot-docs/classes/class_object.rst

 :ref:`bool<class_bool>` **_iter_next**\ (\ iter\: :ref:`Array<class_Array>`\ ) |virtual| :ref:`🔗<class_Object_private_method__iter_next>`

 Moves the iterator to the next iteration. ``iter`` stores the iteration state.
 Since GDScript does not support passing arguments by reference, a single-element array is used as a wrapper.
+This array should not be resized.
 Returns ``true`` so long as the iterator has not reached the end.

 .. rst-class:: classref-item-separator